-The principle effect of a Tree Preservation Order is to prohibit the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of trees without the Local Authority's consent.
+The principle effect of a Tree Preservation Order is to prohibit the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of trees without the councils consent.

 East Hampshire District Council has over 950 Tree Preservation Orders with new orders being made every month.

-If you own or manage trees or woodland subject to a Tree Preservation Order you must make an application to the Local Authority before undertaking any works.
+If you own or manage trees subject to a Tree Preservation Order, you must make an application to the council before undertaking any work.

 There are a number of exceptions from the need to apply:

-It is advisable to check with the Local Authority if you think one of these exceptions apply.
+It is advisable to check with the council if you think one of these exceptions apply.